Skillet Red Pepper White Bean Gnocchi

 Instructions

-• Cook the gnocchi according to package instructions in pot of salted boiling water.
+• Cook the gnocchi according to package instructions in a pot of salted boiling water and then drain.

-• Heat the olive oil in a large skillet over medium high heat.
+• Warm the oil in a large skillet over medium high heat.
 Sauté the onions until they start to soften, about 4-5 minutes.
-Then add the garlic, red peppers and kale and continue cooking for a few minutes until it is fragrant and the greens have wilted.

-• Divide into bowls and top with shaved Parmesan before serving.
+• Divide into bowls or onto plates and top with additional Parmesan before serving.

 Nutrition